AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 The "value" field can be interpreted in different ways, depending on the data mode, which is set by using the {api:anychart.charts.Waterfall#dataMode}dataMode(){api} method with either "diff" or "absolute" as a parameter.

 The default data mode is **difference**.
-It means that the "value" data field is interpreted as the difference between the current and previous point, the absolute value being calculated automatically.
+It means that the "value" data field is interpreted as the difference between the current point and the previous one, the absolute value being calculated automatically.

 In **absolute** data mode, the "value" field is interpreted as the absolute value of a point, and the difference is calculated automatically.